maffinca69/audio-switcher-mac/README.md

-# Easy microphone switcher for MacOS
+# Simple microphone switcher for MacOS

 ## Problem❓
 Often, the microphones of plug-in headphones (earpods, airpods) are of worse quality than the built-in microphone in your MacBook.
 To switch it, you need to go to settings -> sound -> input -> look for the device...